-- 1 Tap the Setup (I) icon on the side bar. - 2 Tap Sound Indicator: - a Tap to switch the Sound between On and Off to enable and disable the alarm sound. - b Tap to switch the Alarm Reference to Marker to set the active marker position as the alarm reference. - c Tap to switch the Alarm Reference to Line to set the limit as the alarm reference.
+- 1 Tap the Setup ( - 2 Tap Sound Indicator: - a Tap to switch the Sound between On and Off to enable and disable the alarm sound. - b Tap to switch the Alarm Reference to Marker to set the active marker position as the alarm reference. - c Tap to switch the Alarm Reference to Line to set the limit as the alarm reference.
 The Reference Line Mode menu becomes activated to be set. - d Select the Reference Line to specify a threshold for the reference line using the on-screen keyboard. - e Optional: To adjust the volume for alarm sound, tap Volume and input from 1 to 10 using the on-screen keyboard.